palewire/first-web-scraper/docs/index.rst

     >>> list of lists = [[1, 2, 3], [4, 5, 6], ['a', 'b', 'c']]

 Lists also have another neat feature: The ability to retrieve individual items.
-In order to get a specific item out of a list, you first need to know its position in that list.
+In order to get a specific item out of a list, you just pass in its position.

 All lists in Python are **zero-indexed**, which means the first item in them sits at position 0.